Caring for your Plumeria

 Soil: Plumeria are not picky about soil, with one MAJOR exception – they hate wet feet!
 Make sure your plumeria has excellent drainage wherever you plant it.

-Fertilizer: We generally use commercial mixes with a 1-1-1 ratio or similar for our larger plants, and a time-released fertilizer on our smaller plumeria.
+Fertilizer: We generally use commercial mixes with a 1-1-1 ratio or similar for our larger plants, and a slow-release fertilizer on our smaller plumeria.

 Water: During the growing season, plumeria respond well to frequent watering.
 However, as temperatures cool near the end of the season, they’ll need less water, and once they go dormant, they should be watered sparingly or not at all.